 Signs of some cancers

-Persistent armpit itching that doesn't go away is sometimes a sign of certain cancers, such as inflammatory breast cancer or lymphoma, a type of blood cancer.
+Persistent armpit itching that won't go away is sometimes a sign of certain cancers, such as inflammatory breast cancer or lymphoma, a type of blood cancer.

-Lymphoma is a type of blood cancer that causes an overgrowth of white blood cells.
+Lymphoma is a type of blood cancer that causes the white blood cells to grow too much.
 One of the common symptoms of the disease is swollen lymph nodes in the armpits, neck, and groin.
 These areas may also be itchy.
-In some cases, the itching can be all over the body.
+In some cases, itching can occur all over the body.

 In addition to swollen lymph nodes and itching, other symptoms of the disease include fever, chills, night sweats, unexplained weight loss, fatigue, and lack of energy.